JoachimBaumann/SemesterProject-BigdataGroup12/producer/README.md

 ```

 ## **Step 2**: Start python program

-The python program will download the dataset and begin sending the data to kafka in real time
+When the interactive container has been setup you can start the python program as follows.

 ```bash
 python  main.py
 ```

+ The program will download the dataset and begin sending the data to kafka in real time